Tomato hornworms in home gardens

 Pesticides are generally not necessary.
 But, if other options are not effective or practical, you may consider applying a product.

-It is easier to control small caterpillars than large ones.
+It is easier to treat small caterpillars than large ones.
 Treat tomato hornworms before defoliation is severe.

 CAUTION: Mention of a pesticide or use of a pesticide label is for educational purposes only.
 Always follow the pesticide label directions attached to the pesticide container you are using.
 Remember, the label is the law.